maxhdz/opencore-z390-aorus-master/README.md

 * Save & Exit Setup.

-### OVERCLOCK?
+### OVERCLOCK

 I followed [this guide](https://forums.bit-tech.net/index.php?threads/9900k-5ghz-1-2v-guide-gigabyte-z390-master.353729/) to reach 5GHz and can recommend these tweaks.

 ### CREATING THE INSTALLER

-Follow the [OpenCore Vanilla guide](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/installer-guide/opencore-efi.html).
+Follow the [OpenCore Vanilla guide](https://desktop.dortania.ml/installer-guide/opencore-efi.html).
 It has instructions that can be followed in both macOS and Windows.

 ### CONFIGURING OPENCORE